5ak1r/Tony_Timer/README.md

 Welcome to Tony Timer!
 This is a fun little Discord bot I made for my friend Toby who never gets online when he says he will.

-It's very easy to use with only three commands as of right now.
+It's very easy to use, with very simple commands!
 To use these commands you simply write them into a channel on your Discord server that the bot can see.

 Current Supported Commands
 --------------------------